ingyuseong/OS-socket-programming/README.md

 ### Description
 * Topic: Socket Programming
-  * Develop simple chatting server and clients using multithreading
+  * Build a simple chatting program using multithreading

 * Server
   * Should be able to relay chat messages between clients